wmason1997/WM-Web-APIs-Coding-Quiz/README.md

 I needed help displaying my highscores in a table so I Googled and found this helpful YouTube video [https://www.youtube.com/watch?app=desktop&v=eS-FVnhjvEQ&t=61](https://www.youtube.com/watch?app=desktop&v=eS-FVnhjvEQ&t=61).
 I modeled the displaying to HTML section of my highscoresOrder() function after the example.

-I needed to be able to reload the page for a "Go Back" button when viewing highscores so I Googled that and found this Stack Overflow link that I modeled a button after: [https://stackoverflow.com/questions/29884654/button-that-refreshes-the-page-on-click](https://stackoverflow.com/questions/29884654/button-that-refreshes-the-page-on-click).
+I needed to be able to reload the page for a "Go Back" button when viewing highscores so I Googled and found this Stack Overflow link that I modeled a button after: [https://stackoverflow.com/questions/29884654/button-that-refreshes-the-page-on-click](https://stackoverflow.com/questions/29884654/button-that-refreshes-the-page-on-click).

 ## Screenshots ##